The apprenticeship standard your sector has been waiting for. Enquire now

 A job-focused rigorous programme of training that’s ideal for both new recruits and as a training option for people you already employ.

-Launched in early 2018, this is a brand new 12-month apprenticeship standard for England.
-It is the result of two and a half years’ work by a group of employers, large and small, working together as ‘trailblazers’.
+Launched in early 2018, this is the result of two and a half years’ work by a group of employers, large and small, working together as ‘trailblazers’.
 Initially the trailblazers were led by EDA and its members.
 The group expanded when the Builders Merchants Federation joined, along with some of their leading members.

 Caption: Jonathan Grenfell (centre) is one of the first recruits onto the new Trade Supplier Apprenticeship Standard Level 2.
 He joined Edmundson Electrical Huddersfield in Spring 2018.
 Jonathan is pictured here with his Profit Centre Manager, Dom Lorenzo (r), and Melvin Wright from Aston Training (l).